 Recommendations:

-• Set up a printer delivery profile — to help guide the job through specific reliable printing clients on your network.
-See: Configuring Print Delivery profiles.
-We recommend this over our old advice of setting up a Super Node.
+Set up a printer delivery profile — to route jobs through specific, reliable nodes on your network.
+See Configuring Print Delivery profiles.

 This highlighted issue means the Edge Node sent the job to the printer, but the printer stopped responding before the edge node could track the final status.